MalkarovPark/IndustrialKit/README.md

 A universal pendant for `Workspace` and its constituent **means of production** — `Robot` and `Tool`.

-`Spatial Pendant` represents a **unified control interface of labor**, in which the content dynamically adapts depending on the selected production object.
+`SpatialPendant` represents a **unified control interface of labor**, in which the content dynamically adapts depending on the selected production object.
 It acts as a synthesis of multiple device-specific pendants into a single adaptive interface.

 <p align="center">
   <img width="316" height="580" alt="Spatial Pendant" src="https://github.com/user-attachments/assets/0d90f6bf-3839-4c5a-a99a-91cef311db88" />